DEBOJYOTI11/Mismatch/README.md

 # Mismatch
-Mismatch web application , where profiles are matched on the basics on difference opinion.
-It is written in PHP..
+Mismatch web application, where profiles are matched on the basis of difference opinion.
+It is written in PHP.